rhjensen79/ops2devops/2.Git/README.md

 ## 4. Extra

-Extra tasks, that can be compoleted by yourself, if there is time.
+Extra tasks if time permits it.